 This casserole only contains meat, stock, wine, flour, onions and a little oil or dripping.
 Simple but so delicious!

-If necessary deglaze the pan with some of the stock.
-Pour the stock and wine over the beef and onions and stir.
+- If necessary deglaze the pan with some of the stock by pouring a little stock into the frying pan to loosen any remaining scraps of beef.
+Pour this, together with the rest of the stock and wine over the beef and onions and stir.
 If necessary add a little water so the beef is almost covered.

-Serve with green vegetables and mash to soak up that delicious gravy, I made my maple cumin mash with sweet potatoes.
+- Serve with green vegetables and mash to soak up that delicious gravy.